 EDUC843 - Leadership and mentoring (30 points)

-This 60 point programme of study is designed to promote the in-depth study of Steiner education and pedagogy.
-It investigates education through the lens of Steiner's philosophy, and encourages critical engagement with issues in contemporary Aotearoa New Zealand.
+This 60 point programme of study facilitates in-depth and critical study of Steiner education and pedagogy.
+It investigates education through the lens of Steiner's philosophy, and encourages critical engagement with issues in contemporary Aotearoa New Zealand and beyond.

 The programme is aimed at teachers in all sectors of Steiner education, including those in positions of responsibility, who wish to critique and reflect on practice at a postgraduate level of study.
 It is also suitable for others wishing to gain critical insight into Steiner pedagogy.
 It will provide on the one hand a qualification as well as encourage the establishment of communities of practice in schools and centres where teachers can debate and discuss the impact of learning and teaching with colleagues.